LamprouKon/SQL-Project-Unveiling-the-Dynamics-of-the-Job-Market-Through-Data/analysis_summary.md

 This section provides a practical roadmap for career prioritization.

----

-# 🧠 Strategic Conclusions

-### 💼 For Job Seekers
-- Master SQL and Python as foundational skills.
-- Expand into cloud, distributed computing, and ML tooling.
-- Remote opportunities can match or exceed on-site compensation.

-### 🏢 For Organizations
-- High compensation correlates with hybrid analytics + engineering skill sets.
-- Remote hiring broadens access to high-value talent.
+ Remote hiring broadens access to high-value talent.

 ---